A quality pair of chinos are an excellent addition to any man’s wardrobe as they can add an extra level of sophistication to your unique style.

-While Andy Dunn has since departed the company and they have become a subsidiary of Walmart when they were bought outright in 2017, they still know how to make a terrific chino.
+While Andy Dunn has since departed the company, and they have become a subsidiary of Walmart when they were bought outright in 2017, they still know how to make a terrific chino.

 Carrying forward on their impressive legacy, the Bonobos chinos of today are still one of the best picks with a price under $100.

-Pictured above is their popular stretched-washed chinos.
+Pictured above are their popular stretched-washed chinos.
 Relying on a material that is comprised of 98% cotton and 2% lycra, you will have a pair of pants that is not only both breathable and durable but the touch of lycra that gives a little bit of stretch.

-So, whether you are bending over, doing a quick jog or simply crouching, you don’t have to worry about these pants restricting movement or splitting at all.
+So, whether you are bending over, doing a quick jog, or simply crouching, you don’t have to worry about these pants restricting movement or splitting at all.

 Of course, given that Bonobos made a mark with their curved waistband chinos back in the day, they still employ this same unique level of craftsmanship.

-Now on to the color, pant fit and sizes available.
+Now on to the color, pant fit, and sizes available.

 Bonobos currently offer up their Stretch Washed Chino in 20 unique colors – making it one of the widest selections out there.

-Within each color you have a variety of pant fits, which include the following:
+Within each color, you have a variety of pant fits, which include the following: